MrWillCom/MrWillCom.github.io/source/_posts/My-Home-Page-Reimagined.md

 You can also [view the full report with the report viewer](/pages/localhost_2025-09-03_22-29-29.html).

-## Ester Eggs
+## Easter Eggs

-I've set an ester egg in my new home page.
+I've set an easter egg in my new home page.
 Until now, only 3.73% of the visitors have discovered it.
 Have fun! 🥳

 <style>
 .force-no-radius {